 The Bohemians (who spoke Czech) were a people apart.
 Wedgwood tells us that “the Czechs were divided from the Germans by language, and from the Slavs by religion and character.”
 When Prague finally burst into rebellion against the Emperor, it began a thirty-year-long cascade of conflicts spanning Europe.

 One thing I find interesting about the Prague uprising of 1618 was that rebels bothered issuing an Apologia for what they were doing.
 Within the Apologia, Wedgwood tells us, they set forth the causes of their revolt.
 This Apologia would serve as a precedent for an even more famous list of grievances offered to the world by a region rebelling against their king over a hundred and fifty years later– the English colonists in America in 1776.

-Exploring this complex, hydra-headed thing that historians taxonomize as “the Thirty Years War,” one could easily get lost in the forest of the general trend due to trees of all the details… For our purposes, suffice it to say that Bohemia did NOT ultimately succeed in its rebellion.
+Exploring this complex, hydra-headed thing that historians taxonomize as “the Thirty Years War,” one could easily get lost in the forest of the general trend due to the tree-fuls of details… For our purposes, suffice it to say that Bohemia did NOT ultimately succeed in its rebellion.
 Once the Bohemians lost the Battle Of The White Hill, the idea of independence was realistically over.

 Between breaking away from the Empire and being re-subjugated, the Bohemians had invited the ruler of the Palatinate, Elector Frederick to be their regent, and he had accepted.
 This left a power void back in the Palatinate, which the Spanish Hapsburg ruler gladly gobbled.
 When the Bohemian cause proved lost, the United Provinces of the Netherlands decided to back Frederick in his attempt to re-establish his control of the Palatinate, which was now held by a new Elector, Maximillian.